spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-cloud-deployment.md

 <%(TOC)%>
+# The GDK Example Project
-# Step 3: Launch a cloud deployment
+# 3: Launch a cloud deployment

 Before launching a cloud deployment, as well as generating schema and a snapshot, you also need to: